Nonfiction articles, nonfiction resources, nonfiction standards, and informational standards. How can we engage middle school students?

 Any why not?
 Most of what adults read at work and in life is nonfiction.
 (If anyone has a lead on a job where I can read fiction all day, shoot me a message.
 Bonus points if I can wear comfy pants and drink coffee.)

 In the information age, it only makes sense to teach nonfiction.
 How you do it though, that matters.
 I’ve found student inspired nonfiction resources are most effective in drawing students to the assignments.
 Here are four ways I involve students in choosing nonfiction resources.

 Ask students to pick topics.

-Students will share ideas with you!
+Middle school students will share ideas with you!
 I do this anonymously.
 Typically, I ask students to write on a note card a topic they find interesting.
 Before doing so, we brainstorm possible ideas: sports figures, old movies techniques, a little-known artist.
 (A student taught me about Jean‑Michel Basquiat from this exercise.)
 Often, I use this as an exit ticket.
 You can also create a Google Form if you use Google Classroom.

 Then I research articles on these topics and bring them to students.
 The nonfiction resources are student generated topics.

 Since this is anonymous, you may be surprised with what students choose!
 This does narrow some of the work for you.

 Another similar method requires older students, and a trust with them: